A Guide to Physical Therapy for Shoulder Pain

 - Start by lying on your back with both knees bent and feet flat on the ground.

-- Cross one arm over your body and place that hand on the opposite knee.
+- Bring your upper arm across the body and place that hand on the opposite side of your body knee.

 - Gently twist your torso by bringing both knees toward the ground with the guidance of your hand.

 - Hold for 30+ seconds for 2 to 3 sets per day.
-Don't forget to repeat it on the opposite side.
+Don't forget to repeat this exercise on the opposite side.

 Shoulder Blade Squeezes